kieranfivestars/customsearchform/README.md

-# customsearchform
+# Custom Search Form
 A custom search form that can search via taxonomies

-Uses the plugin: Relevanssi
+Uses the plugin 'Relevanssi' to ensure all fields match the posts in the results

 1. Register taxonomies -> 'functions.php'.
 2. Create the form with the select fields drop down -> 'advanced-searchform.php'.